25km Heaths and Parks

 Ride notes

 where there are direct trains to and from Waterloo.
-From the station, it’s a short path across Barnes Common towards Rocks Lane where there is a memorial to Marc Bolan, the guitarist who was ‘too beautiful to live and too young to die’.
+From the station, it’s a short ride through quiet streets before arriving at Barnes Common, which we cross and arrive at Rocks Lane where there is a memorial to Marc Bolan, the guitarist who was ‘too beautiful to live and too young to die’.
 He was killed when his girlfriend crashed their mini into a tree two weeks before his 30th birthday in 1977.
 The memorial stone and bust of the singer/guitarist is always adorned with flowers.

 The next stretch is up Putney Park Lane, a gravelled road going uphill towards the heath.
 It is a lovely traffic-free stretch passing a mix of trees, social and private housing.
 At the top of the climb you arrive at the self-styled ‘country pub’, The Telegraph.
 During the Napoleonic wars the building was an Admiralty telegraph station which relayed messages between Portsmouth and London.
 One such message relayed Nelson’s victory at the Battle of Trafalgar.